vmratcliff/SQL-Employee-Database/README.md

-# SQL Challenge - Employee Database: A Mystery in Two Parts
+# SQL - Employee Database

-## Background

-It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
-Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
-All that remain of the database of employees from that period are six CSV files.

-In this challenge, design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
-Perform:
+For this project, used PostgreSQL to create an Employee Database using data from six CSV files on employees of a corporation from the 1980s and 1990s.
+The following were used for this project:

 1. Data Modeling